YangGaoUQ/DCRNet/README.md

 ```matlab
     matlab -nodispaly -r PrepareTrainingData
 ```
-2. Go to folder "../PythonCodes/" and run the folling code:
+2. Go to folder "../PythonCodes/" and run the folling code (this is a script for quick training, complicated full-version training scripts will be updated soon):

 ```python
     python TrainDCRNet.py